Blog Fitness Workouts Back Workouts Planks For Back Pain: Another Reason Why This Go-To Bodyweight Exercise Will Never Go Out Of Fashion

 Do’s And Don’ts Of Planks

-To make a plan more effective and less likely to cause harm to your body.
-Here is a list of things you should do and others you should make sure you steer away from.
+To make a plan more effective and less likely to cause strain, here is a list of things to do—and things to steer away from.

-• While doing a plank, you need to stay firm (3).
-The idea behind the plank is to shape your body in a shape similar to a plank of wood.
-This means while doing it you should be stable and you should create a straight line with your body from your head to your neck.
+• While doing a plank, aim to stay firm (3).
+The idea behind the plank is to keep your body in a position similar to a plank of wood.
+This means you should be stable and create a straight line with your body from your head to your heels.

 • Another thing to do is to make sure you relax your shoulders while doing the planks (3).
 People are usually too tense in the shoulder and upper regions of the body while doing a plank and this should not be the case.

-• The final thing that you should make sure to do is to keep your hands and forearms aligned to your shoulders (3).
-You should also relax your hands while doing this workout.
+• The final thing that you should make sure to do is to keep your hands and forearms aligned with your shoulders (3).
+You can also keep your hands relaxed while holding the position.

 See also